FK Vardar: European

-European history
+European Competitions

 FK Vardar's first competitive European match was a 0–5 loss against Dunfermline Athletic in the 1961–62 European Cup Winners' Cup.
 Muarem Zekir holds the record for most appearances in Europe for the club with 21.
 Top scorer in UEFA club competitions is Wandeir with 13 goals.
 The biggest win in UEFA competition was against Ethnikos Achna FC in the 2004 Intertoto Cup defeating them twice by the score of 5–1 and 10–2 on aggregate.

 FK Vardar became the first Macedonian club to qualify for the group stages of a European competition, after beating Fenerbahçe S.K. in the 2017–18 UEFA Europa League playoffs.